RVgo4it/OpenWrt/README.md

 ## Reporting

+There are multiple way to view the data collected.

+### Charts

 To view the data in your browser, append `/bandwidthd` to the IP address of your router to look something like this: